RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **Seasons:** the first change represents the arrival of Safie, and for the creature, the mastering of language.
 Autumn represents the failed attempt to befriend the cottagers.
 Spring, then, represents new beginnings, and hope for the future (which is quickly crushed tho).

+### Discussion questions

+- **What is the role of knowledge in Frankenstein?** In Frankenstein, knowledge is ....
+Once learned, knowledge cannot be easily, unlearned, as noted by the creature in the line "Of what a strange nature is knowledge!
+It clings to the mind, when it has once seized on it, like a lichen on the rock."
+Knowledge of society, history, government, family and birth only further and further solidify his position as an outcast.
+One can conclude that paradise is being blissfully ignorant; the cursed apple of knowledge casts you out.

+- **What is needed to be happy according to the creature?** According to the creature, emotional connection is a requirement for happiness.
+For most of the story, his wish is introducing himself to the cottagers and getting acquinted with them.
+After getting repeatedly rejected by humans, he turns to Frankenstein with the request of making him a fellow-creature.
+His suffering is caused by his solitude and lack of connection.
+His biggest desire is thus being accepted by others; to fit in and be seen.

 ## Brave New World

 ### Plot summary